piersdeseilligny/betterfountain/README.md

 # Better fountain

-This is an extension for Visual Studio Code, written in a few hours, which allows you to write screenplays using the [fountain](https://fountain.io/) syntax quickly and efficiently. [(Confused?)](https://github.com/piersdeseilligny/betterfountain#why-visual-studio-code-i-thought-this-was-about-screenwriting)
+This is an extension for Visual Studio Code, written in a few hours, which allows you to write screenplays using the [fountain](https://fountain.io/) syntax quickly and efficiently. [(If you're confused click here)](https://github.com/piersdeseilligny/betterfountain/blob/master/FAQ.md)

 ![Screenshot of BetterFountain](https://i.imgur.com/mNDQMa7.png)